robertdpowell/100-days-of-playwright-with-typescript/README.md

 });
 ```

-To check my setup, I ran these tests using the following command
+To check my setup, I ran these example tests using the following command

 ```
 npx playwright test